 Doctor of Educational Ministry (DEdMin)

-The Doctor of Educational Ministry (DEdMin) is designed to encourage you in your ministry journey and to further equip you to more effectively minister in today’s world.
+The Doctor of Educational Ministry (D.Ed.Min.) is designed to encourage you in your ministry journey and to further equip you to effectively minister in today’s world.

-- Built on MA/CE: The DEdMin is designed for those with an MA/CE or equivalent degree working in educational ministries.
+Designed for an MA/CE or equivalent degree working in educational ministries.

-- Choice of Personalized or Cohort approach: You can work with a like-minded small group or one-on-one with a mentor.
+Work with a like-minded small group (Cohort) or one-on-one with a mentor.

 The cohort structure is offered for students seeking a specialized plan of study with a small group of ministry colleagues.
 This group moves through a designated part of the program together, enjoying a community experience with fellow learners and mentor scholars.